meribold/git-snap/readme.md

 ## What gets included in a snapshot commit?

 The version of a file that gets committed is always the one in your working tree.
-Which files are included depends on whether the file exists in the working tree and the index.
+Which files are included depends on whether they exists in the working tree and the index.
+Only files that exists in both the working tree and the index go into the snapshot commit.
+In
-If the file exists in both the working tree and the index, it goes into the snapshot commit; otherwise, it does not.
-In particular:
+particular:

 *   If the file doesn't exist in the working tree, it doesn't go into the snapshot commit.
 *   If the file is neither tracked nor staged, it doesn't go into the snapshot commit.